 His research has focused on molecular systematics and evolution of flowering plants and crops and on molecular differentatiation of genes that include the allergen genes in peanuts.
 Hilu authored and co-authored 116 peer-reviewed publications with a 5,926-citation record, and has been involved in approximately $7 million in federal, state, university, and foundation grant funds that included the National Science Foundation’s Assembling the Tree of Life program and the Virginia Tech HokieSpeed supercomputer grants.

 He also served on the editorial boards for the South American Journal Kurtziana, the Journal of Systematics and Evolution, and the international review board of the Annals of Botany.

 Hilu held a Fulbright scholarship to train graduate students and faculty in techniques of DNA fingerprinting at University of Bin Zuhor, Morocco, and also used U.S. Agency for International Development grants to establish a molecular lab at Egerton University, Kenya, to promote the breeding of their native crop finger millet.

-He was an invited scientist at the Commonwealth Scientific and Industrial Research Organisation in Australia, the departments of genetics at Cairo University, University of Florence, Italy, and Estação Agronómica Nacional, Oerias, Portugal.
+He was an invited scientist at the Commonwealth Scientific and Industrial Research Organisation in Australia, and the departments of genetics at Cairo University; University of Florence, Italy; and Estação Agronómica Nacional, Oerias, Portugal.
 He has organized symposia and presented more than 140 invited research talks at symposia and society meetings in the United States and in some 20 countries around the world.

 Hilu received his bachelor’s degree and master’s degree from the University of Baghdad and a Ph.D. from the University of Illinois.